North Star Metric: the Basics and Examples

 North Star Metric: this article explains the North Star Metric in a practical way.
-After reading the article, you will understand the basis of this powerful marketing Growth Hack tool.
+Next to what it is, this article also highlights it’s origin, what can it mean for an organisation, famous North Star Metric examples, a checklist, the pitfalls and a short summary of this article with some key highlights.
+After reading the article, you will understand the basis of this marketing Growth Hack tool.
+Enjoy reading!

 What is the North Star Metric?